TheJaeger/dicomSort/README.md

-dicomSort
+# dicomsort
-dicomSort Recursive dicom sorting tool. dicomsort(input) recursive sorts all dicom files in a study folder regardless of directory structure or hierarchy.
+This is a MATLAB function to sort all dicom files in a study directory regardless of folder structure or hierarchy.
+The input directory is recursively scanned and each file is tested for dicom format prior to being processed.
+As a multi-threaded script, it sorts dicoms as fast as the drive allows.

-  Syntax:
+  ### Syntax:
   dicomsort(input)
   dicomsort(input,output)
   dicomsort(__,Name,Value)

-  Description:
+  ### Description:
   dicomSort(input) sorts all dicom files in a study regardless of folder hierarchy